 You will establish your brand of leadership in the graduate program that, in turn, can be translated into your professional career.
 Your skills in collaborative project management will be stronger, too, and these are marketable skills.

 8667 E. Hartford Drive, Suite 100, Scottsdale, AZ 85255

-Candidates to the M.S. in Organizational Leadership can choose the 12-month accelerated scheduling option for faster completion time.
+Candidates for the M.S. in Organizational Leadership can choose the 12-month accelerated scheduling option for a faster completion time.
 This isn’t for everybody, though, as it’s a fast-paced, intense, and challenging program that demands 101% commitment and focus.
 Even extracurricular activities will have adverse effects on your ability to keep up with the demanding coursework.